MikeyLLP/MiniGamesV4/README.md

 ## 📬 Feedback & Contributing

 Feature requests or bugs?
-Create an issue or open a pull request (if you have access).
+Feel free to create an issue or open a pull request.
-Private repo – feel free to send feedback via message to the developer.

 ---